nubbsterr/ELK-SIEM-Setup/README.md

 # Elastic-SIEM-Setup
 A guide for building your own SIEM using the Elasticsearch, Beats, and Kibana, and how to simulate, analyze and triage attacks for a homelab.
 Courtesy of the internet and other sources.

-# A Very Friendly Warning
-Given that this is still being developed, nothing is final.
-If you are going step-by-step in this guide assuming its <strong>unfinished form</strong> (that is, using this guide before it is totally complete), be warned that you may 1) ruin your final build or 2) waste a lot of time on unneeded steps or 3) have to restart like I did because of a funny mistake.

-That is all :)

-# Preface
+# Preface And Shoutouts
 <strong>Big</strong> thank you to all of the lovely sources on the internet.
-I am not one to shy away from reading documentation but this kind of project is virutally impossible for me given my limited knowledge of the Elastic 'technologies'.
+I am not one to shy away from reading documentation but this kind of project is virutally impossible for me given my limited knowledge of the Elastic services.

-As stated above, there are many sources I consulted, all of which will be linked below for your own reading.
-The following will be a step-by-step guide of me <strong>creating my own SIEM</strong> using Oracle VirtualBox, Elastissearch, Beats and Kibana for indexing/analyzing, ingesting and visualizing our log data respectively.

-This guide is aimed to be very step-by-step oriented; I guide you through everything as well as I can.
+This guide is aimed to be very step-by-step oriented; my goal is to guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.
 Big thanks to `UncleFrikus` for also helping me both test my guide but also troubleshoot issues along the way :)

-Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
-Sources are listed in a pseudo-priority order; ordered in what I consider is most important to consult if you wish to seek info regarding certain topics of this guide.
+Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any important documentation as needed.
+Other bits of documentation are hyperlinked throughout the guide and are optional to read but highly recommended for your own understanding.

 Lastly, I do expect some amount of competence with a Linux terminal for this project.
-We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, `systemctl`, etc. Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
+We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, `systemctl`, etc. Naturally, I will guide you as much as I can, but if anything is confusing you, it can be:
 1. Voiced to me.
-Yes, you can message me on Discord or via email.
+Yes, you can message me on Discord or via email with questions.
 2. Googled and/or understood with AI.
 I won't shove it down your throat, but ChatGippity is marvelous for these roles of teaching the unknown.
-Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s).
+Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s) so you don't fool yourself.

-With that being siad, if you would like to contribute to this repo, feel free to message me or make a PR to the repo!
+With that being said, if you would like to contribute to this repo, feel free to message me or make a PR to the repo!

 # SIEM Features
 <strong>Basic features</strong> should include:
 - Log ingestion and indexing
 - Log parsing/querying
-- Dashboards
+- Dashboards w/ quantitative and qualitative visuals
 - Alerts

-Other features like event correlation, root cause analysis, ML and whatnot are achieved in more advanced software like EDRs and XDRs, which we will not be making anytime soon.
+Other features like event correlation, root cause analysis, ML and whatnot are achieved in more advanced software like EDRs and XDRs, which we will not be making anytime.

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like: